Travel to Islay

 The ferries are disrupted by high winds; the flights are grounded by low cloud.
 Islay Airport doesn't have radar for blind landings - the pilots need to see the runway clearly to bring the plane in.
 So weather planning here is quite different from the ferry.

-The rule of thumb we always use: if you can see the other side of Loch Indaal, the plane can land.
+The rule of thumb we use: if you can see the other side of Loch Indaal, the plane can land.
 If you can't, it won't.
 Low cloud and poor visibility: check the ferry times.
 High winds and good visibility: the flight's the safer call.
 It's worth tracking the forecast in the days before you travel - and if you're not sure how to read it, get in touch.
 We know these patterns well and are happy to help you think it through.

 Check Loganair flight times and book at loganair.co.uk - Glasgow to Islay (GLA–ILY).
 Fares vary significantly by date; book early for the best prices.